History of nuclear weapons: Background

 For 18 months British research outpaced the American but by mid-1942, it became apparent that the industrial effort required was beyond Britain's already stretched wartime economy.

 In September 1942, General Leslie Groves was appointed to lead the U.S. project which became known as the Manhattan Project.
 Two of his first acts were to obtain authorization to assign the highest priority AAA rating on necessary procurements, and to order the purchase of all 1,250 tons of the Shinkolobwe ore.
 The Tube Alloys project was quickly overtaken by the U.S. effort and after Roosevelt and Churchill signed the Quebec Agreement in 1943, it was relocated and amalgamated into the Manhattan Project.
+Canada provided uranium and plutonium for the project.

+Szilard started to acquire high-quality graphite and uranium, which were the necessary materials for building a large-scale chain reaction experiment.
+The Metallurgical Laboratory at the University of Chicago was tasked with the completion of such a reactor, and Fermi moved there, continuing the pile experiments he began at Columbia.
+After many subcritical designs, Chicago Pile-1 achieved criticality on December 2, 1942.
+The success of this demonstration and technological breakthrough were partially due to Szilard's new atomic theories, his uranium lattice design, and the identification and mitigation of a key graphite impurity (boron) through a joint collaboration with graphite suppliers.